abraker95/Hit-offset-bot/README.md

 means the hits would be more precise.
 By calculting hit offsets half of the players hit within it is possible to guage this correlation for every hitobject in the map.

-The bot start by downloading the beatmap and top 50 replays made by players, then loads the data.
+The bot starts by downloading the beatmap and top 50 replays made by players, then loads the data.
 It calculates hit offsets made by each player and stacks the data for every hitobject; 50 hitoffsets for each hitobject, 1 for every replay.
 Finally, for each hitobject it solves for the offset needed to have 50% of the players satisfy the condition of hitting within the offset.